Hyrtwol/Mimir/doc/command_line_tools/odin.md

 	-dynamic-map-calls
 		Uses dynamic map calls to minimize code generation at the cost of runtime execution.

+	-print-linker-flags
+		Prints the all of the flags/arguments that will be passed to the linker.

 	-disallow-do
 		Disallows the 'do' keyword in the project.